Teksta versija

 Section 17.
 Remuneration of the Ombudsman

-The remuneration of the Deputy Ombudsman shall be determined in compliance with the Law on Remuneration of Officials and Employees of State and Local Government Authorities.
+The remuneration of the Ombudsman shall be determined in compliance with the Law on Remuneration of Officials and Employees of State and Local Government Authorities.

 [1 December 2009]

-Chapter III Ombudsman's Office
+Chapter III

 Section 18.
-Ombudsman's Office
+Office of the Ombudsman

 Section 19.
-Financing of the Ombudsman's Office
+Financing of the Office of the Ombudsman

 (2) [16 June 2011]